-Translated Publications
+Translated t Publications (

 The original source of this publication may have been updated since this translation was made.
-Be sure to check manual 26455, Revision Status & Distribution Restrictions of Woodward Technical Publications, to verify whether this translation is up to date.
-Out-of-date translations are marked with .
-Always compare with the original for technical specifications and for proper and safe installation and operation procedures.
+Be sure to check manual 26455, Customer Publication Cross Reference and Revision Status & Distribution Restrictions, to verify whether this translation is up to date.
+Out-of-date translations are marked with A. Always compare with the original for technical specifications and for proper and safe installation and operation procedures.